agweimar/hackTM/README.md

 All of them can be configured via software to be digital or analogue for different I/O devices.
 These pins could also be used as an SPI bus.

-## Quickstart esp32  <a name="quickstart"></a>
+## Quickstart ESP32  <a name="quickstart"></a>

+The ESP32 can be programmed using the Ardunio IDE, the Internet-of-Things Framework from Espressif or using [Micropython](https://micropython.org/).
+We chose Micropython, because it is very easy to start with and the code is very readable even for coders that are new to python.
 Of course you can use your favourite IDE or even a simple text editor to code.
 However, below are a few suggestions of tools, that could make your life much easier.

 ## Micropython  <a name="mpython"></a>
-In order to start with changing for your needs, start looking in [micropython](micropython)
+In order to start with changing the sources for your needs, start looking in [micropython](micropython)

-In order to copy files to the board you could use different libaries:
+You can copy files to and from the board using different libaries:

 ### mpy utils
 [mpy-utils](https://github.com/nickzoic/mpy-utils) establishes a Filesystem in userspace connection to the board and allow you to change files directly on the board. (very handy)bla